cbusenbu/cbusenbu.github.io/_posts/2016-08-02-Facebook-and-Photos.md

 This then led my wife to ask "Why is Facebook doing this?".
 Isn't this an interesting question!
 The first step to figuring out a solution is understanding the problem.

-So let's talk a little bit about what happens with a classical learning algorithm (learner) needs three things to operate:
+So let's talk a little bit about what happens with a classical learning algorithm (learner), and  the three basics a learner needs to operate:

 * The algorithm itself
 * A well manicured training dataset
-*
+* A verification set.

+For the purpose of explanation, we are going to approach the algorithm with a "black box" mentality.
+Which means we don't care what happens with the algorithm, we just care what goes in and what comes out.